cfujiname/CV/README.md

 #### Problem-solving

 - What to do when I face a big challenge in my life or work?
 I tend to map the triggers of the challenge and analyse each single aspect that will make that challenge not be a challenge anymore.
-- I.e.: while planning a Royal Wedding for 1000 guests (held in Qatar), I managed a team of 4 people to prepare, pack 1 tonne of goods to be flewn to Qatar in 3 weeks, and having 5 remaining days in loco to finish the products.
+- I.e.: while planning a Royal Wedding for 1000 guests (held in Qatar), I managed a team of 4 people to prepare and pack 1 tonne of goods to be flewn to Qatar in 3 weeks, and having 5 remaining days in loco to finish the products.
 My thinking process would be backwards, seeing what I needed to deliver in which time frame, and structuring the production accordingly

 #### Language fluency